Police and Crime Commissioner Philip Seccombe

 His key priorities are to maximise the numbers of police officers serving the county, while also ensuring victims and witnesses are at the heart of the criminal justice system.
 He has pledged to deliver a balanced budget, ensuring policing is well-funded but also delivers value for taxpayers and does not spend more than it receives.

-Nationally, Philip represents the Association of Police and Crime Commissioners as a Director of Bluelight Commercial and on the Road Safety Trust.
+Nationally, Philip represents the Association of Police and Crime Commissioners as a Director of Bluelight Commercial.
+He has a particular interest in Road Safety and chairs the Warwickshire Road Safety Partnership, and also the Warwickshire Bluelight Collaboration Board where emergency services look to work together.
 He has previously served as the chair of the Emergency Services Collaboration Working Group and the lead of the APCC portfolio group on emergency services collaboration.